-2. REVIEW OF CRUISE DISCUSSIONS AT IWC SC68D
+2. REVIEW OF CRUISE DISCUSSIONS AT SC68D MEETING

-The Scientific Committee had welcomed the results of the 12th annual IWC POWER cruise in the eastern North Pacific (SC/68D/ADI/03) and reiterated the importance and great value of the data contributed by the IWC-POWER cruises, which have covered many regions of the North Pacific Ocean not surveyed in recent years (IWC, 2022).
-The Committee acknowledged the very small cost to the Scientific Committee compared to the extremely generous contribution of a vessel and crew provided by Japan.
-It noted the great value of biopsy samples in understanding the stock structure of large whales in the North Pacific, and collection of further samples, especially from blue and fin whales, was encouraged.
-The Committee recognized that the IWC-POWER cruise addresses important information gaps for several species and has already contributed greatly the ongoing assessment work of the Committee.
-The Committee also stressed the importance of covering offshore areas for which little information in available.
-It is expressed its sincere thanks to Murase for his excellent leadership in acting as Cruise Leader for the 2021 IWC-POWER cruise.
+The Committee welcomed the results of the 12th annual IWC-POWER cruise in the eastern North Pacific (Murase et al., 2022) and reiterated the importance and great value of the data contributed by the IWC-POWER cruises which have covered many regions of the North Pacific Ocean not surveyed in recent years (IWC, 2022a, item 22.1).
+The Committee acknowledged the very small cost to the Committee compared with the extremely generous contribution of a vessel and crew by Japan.
+It noted the great value of biopsy samples in understanding the stock structure of large whales in the North Pacific and encouraged the collection of further samples, especially from blue and fin whales.
+The Committee recognised that the IWC-POWER cruise addresses important information gaps for several species and has already contributed greatly to the ongoing assessment work of the Committee.
+The Committee also stressed the importance of covering offshore areas where little information is available.
+It expressed sincere thanks to Murase for his excellent leadership as Cruise Leader for the 2021 IWC-POWER cruise.